hinderling/fabscope/README.md

 ## 🔬 Use your microscope for microfabrication!
 Microscope with DMD projector is used to cure 3D printing resin.
 Based on uManager so [many hardware devices are compatible](https://micro-manager.org/Device_Support).
 Using the X/Y stage of the microscope, large structures can be printed while maintaining high spatial resolution.

-`fabscope_notebook.py` offers step-by-step instructions to set up and calibrate the hardware, and a simple-to-use GUI in napari for checking the focus and aligning mutiple layers.
+- `fabscope_notebook.py` offers step-by-step instructions to set up and calibrate the hardware, and a simple-to-use GUI in napari for checking the focus and aligning mutiple layers.
+- `./manager/` contains helper functions to control the hardware, e.g. calibrate the DMD and easily upload masks.
+- `./utils/` contains helper functions to load and tile masks, and the code for the GUI and live streaming camera data from the microscope.

 ----
 ### Example of a microfluidic chip: